Currency: GBP

 Roller bearings have more surface area contact than ball bearings.

-Roller bearings don't run quite as freely as ball bearings but they are exceptionally low friction.
+Roller bearings run less freely than ball bearings but have exceptionally low friction.

-The picture shows a roller bearing on a sheave, an exploded diagram of a Harken roller bearing block and another design of roller bearing.
+The picture shows a roller bearing on a sheave, an exploded diagram of a Harken roller bearing block, and another roller bearing design.

 Roller Bearing Blocks